 Operations Management will examine various organizational components that are essential within manufacturing and service environments.
 The course will examine several topics, including project management, layout management, forecasting techniques, total quality management, queue modeling and control, and enterprise and resource material planning.
-Prerequisite: None
+Prerequisite: BUS 101 and CIS 111 or equivalent with a grade of "C" or better.

-Rev. 6/14/2016
+Rev. 07/01/2016